MahdiHassen/Chip8/README.md

-Rewriting the chip8 emulator I made over the summer
+Rewrote Chip8 Emulator I made in the summer.